DSOs in energy transition

 DSOs are key to connect the new private charging points for electric vehicles and rooftop solar which will be installed on European buildings to the distribution grids.

 EU legislation also has indirect effects on DSOs as they are the technical enablers of the EU’s vision of a more decentralised, decarbonised and digitalised energy system.
-Especially with DSO Entity’s work together with ENTSO-E on Network Codes this development is facilitated.
+This development is especially facilitated by DSO Entity’s work on Network Codes, in cooperation with ENTSO-E.

-The work and expertise of DSO Entity contributes to the following regulations
+DSO Entity’s work and expertise contributes to the following regulations:

 Data & Digitalisation